satyaswarup-banerjee-kilowott/my-first-static-web-app/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
+//This section should list any major frameworks/libraries used to bootstrap your project.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.

 * [Dotnet C#](https://dotnet.microsoft.com/en-us/learn/dotnet/what-is-dotnet-framework)